RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 - Instagram threat analysis includes Both Crime | Human Trafficking words analysis
 - Testing data is flooded with harms

+Labels are: support, defense, offense, defense_against (focused on victim - target of operations)

 <i>Data used in NLU Testing Analysis is in /Testing Data folder</i>
 <br>Dashboard files show of using program to run the monitoring bot.
 Monitoring js files are included.
 - In context of domestic abuse, it's important to show what is supportive and positive in relationships through support, defense, compliments, and love texts. <i>The adversiarial framework of operations or tactic strategy is further a layer. </i>